cinnData/PythonBootcamp/Lectures/[PY-05] Control statements.md

 ## While loops

-**Loops** are part also common in computer languages.
+**Loops** are also common in computer languages.
 In particular, a `while` loop executes a code chunk until a stopping condition is met.
 The syntax is:

 ```
 while condition: